Mrian07/salihgueler/README.md

 - 🗿 I am one of the early adopters of Flutter, it has been almost 3 years!
 - 👨‍💻 I am a Google Developer Expert for Flutter and Dart
-- 🔭 I’m currently working as a Senior Mobile Developer with Flutter at Klar
+- 🔭 I’m currently working as a Senior Mobile Developer with Flutter at Superlist
 - 🤖 Previously I had 5+ years of Android development experience
 - 🌱 I’m currently learning SwiftUI and Jetpack Compose